 Mushroom compost is mentioned here because in some areas it is cheap and readily available so it is often used as a mulch, however it really doesn’t fulfill the obligations of a mulch.

 Because both compost and mushroom compost are so fine textured they offer little in the way of weed suppression or moisture conservation and in fact are the perfect growing medium for weed seeds to germinate.

 In the list of types of mulch for your vegetable garden newspapers are pretty close to the top.

 For a more detailed article on the use of paper as one of the best types of mulch available follow this link to paper mulch

-Pine needles or commonly known as pine straw makes excellent mulch material, follow this link for the low down on Pine straw mulch
+Pine needles or commonly known as pine straw makes excellent mulch material in and around the garden.

 The nutrients supplied to the garden from these mulches is way off the charts.
 They are more of a fertilizer than mulch but depending on the bedding material some can be very useful mulches.
 Stable or barn bedding materials should not be applied to the garden if they contain fresh manure, they will need to be weathered for two to three weeks at least.

-For a more detailed article on the use of stable and barn beddig as one of the best types of mulch and fertilizer available follow this link to manure as fertilizer
+For a more detailed article on the use of stable and barn bedding as one of the best types of mulch and fertilizer available follow this link to manure as fertilizer